GioGioWasTaken/Linux-Machine/Brain/Music/Music_theory.md

 C1, D1, E1, F1, G1, A1, B1, C2 would be one specific version of the C major scale.
 C2, D2, E2, F2, G2, A2, B2, C3 would be another version of the same scale, just an octave higher.

+The reason we have scales in the first place, is so that we can (almost accurately) constrain the amount of keys one would need to press in order to play a certain song, (we would say that song is in that scale). [[Might be wrong]]

+Songs that are written to be in a specific scale, tend to evoke similar impressions.

+## Whats a chord?

 ### Why start at C?